himajasri9/Lead_Scoring/README.md

 # Details

-Lead score.ipynb : The python file with coding of data analysis Leads.csv: CSV file - Complete data set
-Leads Data Dictionary.xlsx : Data Dictionary
-Lead sScoring_Subjective_Questions.pdf: Answered all the subjective questions Lead Scoring_SummaryReport.pdf : Summary report on over all analysis Lead Score_Presentation.pdf -  Presentation on Final model
+Lead score.ipynb : The python file with coding of data analysis Lead Scoring_Subjective_Questions.pdf: Answered all the subjective questions Lead Scoring_SummaryReport.pdf : Summary report on over all analysis Lead Score_Presentation.pdf :  Presentation on Final model